394394394/popcorn-api/README.md

 Popcorn Time API is developed to make it easier for anyone to create their own versions of [Popcorn Time](https://popcorntime.sh).
 It contains:

-  - Metdata about TV Shows and individual episodes (taken from Trakt)
+  - Metadata about TV Shows and individual episodes (taken from Trakt)
   - Multiple quality magnet links for every episode
   - Ability to easily filter content to the users' content